Josef-Friedrich/mscxyz/README.rst

 How to ...
 ==========

-... specify the MuseScore files to work on.
+... specify the MuseScore files to work on?
 -------------------------------------------

 To find out which files are selected by the script, the ``-L, --list-files``